Einheitsübersetzung: Name and purpose

 The Einheitsübersetzung was supposed to become the uniform Bible of all German-speaking Roman Catholic dioceses.
 The name "Einheitsübersetzung" reflects this goal.
 Contrary to a widely spread misunderstanding, the name does not mean that a common translation of the Bible by the Roman Catholic and Protestant churches should be created.
-Evangelical theologians were indeed involved since the beginning of the work, but a replacement for the Luther Translation of the Bible used by Evangelical churches was never intended.
+Protestant theologians were indeed involved since the beginning of the work, but a replacement for the Luther Translation of the Bible used by Protestant churches was never intended.

 The Einheitsübersetzung is designed for the complete religious life, from religious instruction to worship.
 Linguistic comprehensibility and poetic style were considered.
 Linguists and experts in liturgy, catechetics, didactics, educational media, and sacred music worked with the theologians to secure the comprehensive usability.

 The comprehensive introductions to the individual biblical books which include historical Bible criticism, as well as the numerous explanations of the text, contribute to the understandability and wide application potential.

-Text Sources
+Text sources

 The objective of the Second Vatican Council was to produce a "suitable and correct" translation of the Bible "especially from the original texts of the sacred books".
-The preeminence of the Latin Vulgate in the Roman Catholic church up to that point was abandoned.
-That gave the catholic theologians the challenge of translating from the Hebrew, Aramaic, and Greek into German, instead of the usual practice of translating the Latin Bible into German.
+The preeminence of the Latin Vulgate in the Roman Catholic Church up to that point was abandoned.
+That gave the Catholic theologians the challenge of translating from the Hebrew, Aramaic, and Greek into German, instead of the usual practice of translating the Latin Bible into German.
 The Roman Catholic Church thus solved one of the conflicts of the Reformation that demanded a return from the Vulgate to the original sources.

-Testing and Acceptance
+Testing and acceptance

 The translation work lasted from 1962 to 1974, after which the translation was tried in practice then reworked from 1975 to 1978.
 In 1978, the final edition was accepted by the German Bishops' Conference.
 Since then, the Einheitsübersetzung has proven that it has accomplished its purpose and has become the official text source for religious life in the German-speaking dioceses.

-Ecumenical Meaning and Revision
+Ecumenical meaning and revision

-Evangelical theologians from the Evangelical Brotherhood of St. Michael, a part of the Berneuchen Movement, worked on the Einheitsübersetzung from the start.
+Protestant theologians from the Protestant Brotherhood of St. Michael, a part of the Berneuchen Movement, worked on the Einheitsübersetzung from the start.
 They did not yet have an official commission from the Catholic Church.
-The Evangelical Church in Germany (Evangelische Kirche in Deutschland, abbreviated EKD, which is generally equivalent to the Luthern church in America) was officially requested to work on the translation of the Psalms and the New Testament.
-In 1970, the Bishops' Conference and the EKD entered a contract for the joint work on the Einheitsübersetzung, which was a major breakthrough of the ecumenism in Germany.
-Since 1980, the Einheitsübersetzung has also been approved for use in Evangelical churches and is especially used with the Luther Translation for ecumenical events.
+The Protestant Church in Germany (Evangelische Kirche in Deutschland, abbreviated EKD, which is generally equivalent to the Lutheran church in America) was officially requested to work on the translation of the Psalms and the New Testament.
+In 1970, the Bishops' Conference and the EKD entered a contract for the joint work on the Einheitsübersetzung, which was a major breakthrough of ecumenism in Germany.
+Since 1980, the Einheitsübersetzung has also been approved for use in Protestant churches and is especially used with the Luther Translation for ecumenical events.